 Many manual labor jobs require bending, stooping, or crouching low.
-If you cannot perform these functions, your job choices will be limited.
+Your job choices will be limited if you cannot perform these functions.

 How Well Can You Grasp Objects or Use Your Hands?

-People who are suffering from disability with arthritis and muscular dystrophy will have a hard time grasping tools or typing all day because their fine motor skills are not as good as they were previously.
+People who are suffering from disabilities like arthritis and muscular dystrophy will have a hard time grasping tools or typing all day because their fine motor skills are not as good as they were previously.

-Hearing and vision are critical to success in the workplace as well as life.
-If your disability has impaired your hearing, vision, or both, it will be very hard to work.
+Hearing and vision are critical to success in the workplace and life.
+If your disability has impaired your hearing, vision, or both, working will be very hard.

 Read and Understand Your LTD Policy